pocco81/true-zen.nvim/README.md

 If you already tried everything of the obove and *nothing worked* (which I doubt), then it's an issue with your Colorscheme, not a TrueZen.nvim one!

+# 🫂 Contribute

+Pull Requests are welcomed as long as they are properly justified and there are no conflicts.
+If your PR has something to do with the README or in general something related to the documentation, I'll gladly merge it!

 # 💭 Inspirations